Top Maintenance Tips to Keep Your Generator Ready Year-Round

 3. Keep Fuel Fresh and Stable

-Fuel can degrade quickly, especially in Georgia’s heat.
+Fuel can degrade quickly, especially in hotter areas.
 Old fuel can clog carburetors and injectors, making your generator hard to start.

 - Use fresh fuel every season.